 Obsession with fantasy is part of what makes a person with narcissistic tendencies unavailable, impatient and angry.
 It is one of the major signs of narcissism.
 You may not want to consider this possibility, I know I didn’t believe it until the evidence was right in front of me . . . and then I was shattered.”

-After years of their insults, rudeness and blaming you for everything that is wrong in their life, it’s even normal (especially if you discover that throughout all of this that they have been cheating on you) for you to wish them harm or even wish them dead.
-This is obviously very serious and so getting (the right) help and support is very important, but can nearly be impossible to find.
+This is because after years of their insults, rudeness and blaming you for everything that is wrong in their life, it is actually quite normal (especially if you discover that throughout all of this that they have been cheating on you) for you to wish them harm or even wish them dead.
+While understandable this is obviously very serious and so getting (the right) help and support is very important, but can nearly be impossible to find.

 We want to see you moving past feeling resentful and wanting to punish your partner (or wanting revenge) to feeling secure and good about yourself and moving into a new time in your life where you are loved, respected and valued in your home and community.”

 There are people who will tell you that the only answer is to ‘leave and have no contact’, but this can be dangerous advice.
 This is exactly how to provoke and escalate rage and physical (and emotional) abuse and violence in couples with these problems.
 It may also result in stalking.
 Even worse (as the partner of a narcissist will often feel enraged at how callously their spouse can ‘cast them aside’) the perpetrator of the violence and stalking might be you!